multiscale/muscle3/docs/source/uncertainty_quantification.rst

 ``n_samples`` sets of parameters, we will resize the port to that length.
 We do need to check whether the port is resizable first, because that may or may not be the case depending on what is attached to it.
-In order to preserve modularity and reusability of individual components, MUSCLE 3 tries to tell the components as little as possible about what is on the other side of a port, but you can ask it whether the port has a fixed size or not.
+In order to preserve modularity and reusability of individual components, MUSCLE3 tries to tell the components as little as possible about what is on the other side of a port, but you can ask it whether the port has a fixed size or not.